Updated Jan 2015

 The field-scale research summarized in this update has been supported, in part, by funds from the Indiana Corn Marketing Council, the Purdue Mary S. Rice Farm Fund, and the Indiana Certified Crop Adviser Program.
-The generous donation of seed corn by Stine Seed Company for our 2013 field trials at four Purdue Ag.
+Donation of seed corn by Stine Seed Company for our 2013-2014 field trials at four Purdue Ag.
 Research Centers is gratefully acknowledged.
 Finally, the collaboration of the participating farmers, crop consultants, retail agronomists, county Extension Educators, and Purdue Ag.
 Research Center personnel is gratefully acknowledged.

 Fig. 1.
-Optimum plant populations versus optimum grain yield for each of 46 field-scale seeding rate trials across Indiana characterized as
+Optimum PLANT populations versus optimum grain yield for each of 55 field-scale trials across Indiana characterized as experiencing a

-and 74% of the individual trial optimum plant populations were between 28,000 and 35,000 ppa (indicated by dark lines on graph).
+the individual trial optimum PLANT populations were between 27,000 and 35,000 ppa (indicated by dark lines on graph).

-Fig. 2.Optimum plant population versus optimum grain yield for each of 12 field-scale seeding rate trials across Indiana characterized as
+Fig. 2.Optimum PLANT population versus optimum grain yield for each of 12 field-scale trials across Indiana characterized as being severely

 Fig. 3.
-Three trials that resulted in significant differences between paired hybrids characterized by seed companies as being less
+Nine trials documented significant differences between paired hybrids characterized by seed companies as being less responsive (less resp)

 and more responsive (more resp) to plant population.
 None of the other 14 paired-hybrid trials exhibited any hybrid difference for optimum plant